nonplayer/hammercrawl/hc_world_bible.md

 * The **Dread Barrow of Evil**, a dungeon

-#### The Town of Testament
+#### Testament

-Located in the Provice of Ted.
+Testament is a town located in the Provice of Ted.
 Key notes:

 This town is most known in the local Legend of **Pabrycyg**, a local minor deific figure.
 Pabrycyg was a husky puppy that sacrificed itself to save some families or something like that.
 His petrified body is on display in town as a statue of great local fame and respect.